 Hummus with toasted pine nuts, a slightly tart lemony, garlicky delicious dip made with chickpeas and sesame, served with pita bread and vegetables.
 Protein packed gluten-free homemade delicious signature dish from the Mediterranean and Middle eastern cuisine.
 Each region has their own variation and in my opinion they all taste equally good.
 I am exploring the Lebanese hummus this time.

 Once you learn to make hummus at home you will never go back to store bought.
 You can make 10 times more at home for the same price.
-Dried chickpeas and few other easily other easily available ingredients cost fraction of the cost of commercially made hummus.
+Dried chickpeas and few other easily available ingredients mixed together will come to fraction of the price of commercially made hummus.
 NOTHING BEATS FESHLY MADE HUMMUS.

 NOTE : When you soak 1 cup chickpeas you get 2 cups after soaking.
 Basically the chickpeas doubles in size.
 Swells slightly more on pressure cooking.